-Matt Hulver will join the Fralin Life Sciences Institute at Virginia Tech as executive director, effective May 10.
+Matt Hulver became the executive director of the Fralin Life Sciences Institute at Virginia Tech in April.
 In his new role, Hulver will shape the new vision and programs of the Fralin Life Sciences Institute by leveraging existing strength and developing a strategic plan to enhance resources for Virginia Tech’s life sciences community.
 Hulver will report to the vice president of Virginia Tech’s Office of Research and Innovation.
 Hulver was previously assistant dean of health sciences and the head of the Department of the Human Nutrition, Foods, and Exercise.
 He is also one of the leaders of the Center for Transformative Research on Health Behaviors located at the Fralin Biomedical Research Institute at VTC.

 HNFE graduate students played a big part in the ComSciCon conference held at the end of February.
 Grace Davis co-led the "Your Research in a Nutshell" session while Stephanie Edwards Compton and Susan Chen were the co-chairs of the organizing committee.
 ComSciCon–Virginia Tech is a workshop series that gives young researchers the necessary skills to communicate their scientific research to broad and diverse audiences.
 Short for “Communicating Science Convention,” ComSciCon is designed by graduate students, for graduate students, in the hopes that they will be able to effectively share information with their nonscientific colleagues.